FSeravat/nsb_mobile/README.md

 # Nosso Sangue Bom

-### Final Project for the Associate's degree of System Development in SENAI CIMATEC Salvador - BA   teste
+### Final Project for the Associate's degree of System Development in SENAI CIMATEC Salvador - BA   test

 ## 🤝 Our team